 UNOC is uniquely positioned to play a key role in ensuring the sustainability of petroleum production through reserves replacement for the country.

-UNOC has purchased data over unlicensed prospective areas and is currently undertaking a detailed evaluation of the data in hope of applying for exploration licenses.
+UNOC has submitted licence applications for two blocks under review by the Ministry of Energy and Mineral Development.
+Once approved UNOC will do an open tender for a strategic partners for a block.
 We see ourselves as a new sector player that can drive exploration through strategic partnerships whilst building our skills and capacity to be an independent operator in the long term.

 For more information, please contact: firstname.lastname@example.org